zkpstandard/wg-plonkish/src/relation.md

 ## Dependencies and notation

-Plonkish arithmetisation depends on a scalar field over a prime modulus $p$.
+Plonkish arithmetization depends on a scalar field over a prime modulus $p$.
 We represent this field as the object $\mathbb{F}$.
 We denote the additive identity by $0$ and the multiplicative identity by $1$.
 Integers, taken modulo the field modulus $p$, are called scalars; arithmetic operations on scalars are implicitly performed modulo $p$.
 We denote the sum, difference, and product of two scalars using the $+$, $-$, and $*$ operators, respectively.

 The notation $a \text{..} b$ means the sequence of integers from $a$ (inclusive) to $b$ (exclusive) in ascending order. $[a, b)$ means the corresponding set of integers.